smartstore/user-docs/en/user-guide/catalog/managing-products/understanding-product-variants.md

 | Stock Quantity | The stock quantity of the combination.
 Keep in mind that the stock level of a combination will be reduced automatically only if the option **Manage Inventory Method** from the **Inventory Tab** of the product detail configuration page is set to **Track Inventory By Product Attributes**. |
 | Allow out of stock | Specifies whether to allow purchases when the attribute combination is out of stock. |

-> [!INFO]
+{% hint style="info" %}
-> If you add new attribute values, you need to recreate your combinations in order to map all values to your combinations.
+If you add new attribute values, you need to recreate your combinations in order to map all values to your combinations.
+{% endhint % }